 5. Shots –

-Unless you are doing natural cycle in vitro fertilization (NC-IVF) most likely you will be required to inject follicle stimulating and ovulation regulating hormones each day via small needles.
+You will be required to inject follicle stimulating and ovulation regulating hormones each day via small needles.
 The amount of medication and frequency of shots is different for each patient.
 Also, during visits you may have your blood drawn to get a clear analysis of your hormone levels.
 Most patients are surprised at how painless the daily shots actually are.

 6. Oral medications –

-In addition to shots, you may have to take an oral medication.
+In addition to shots, you may have to take oral medication.
 Dr. Levi will adjust your dosages after appointments and may recommend additional medications as needed.

 7. Gastrointestinal changes –